MaineKuehn/usim/docs/source/topics/simpy.rst

-To allow running, integrating and migrating existing SimPy simulations, μSim has an inbuilt compatibility layer: the :py:mod:`usim.py` module emulates most of the SimPy API.
+To allow running, integrating and migrating existing SimPy simulations, μSim has an inbuilt compatibility layer: the :py:mod:`usim.py` module provides most of the SimPy API.
 The only truly unsupported feature are scheduling priorities - due to its high concurrency, μSim is optimised for FIFO scheduling.

 Using μSim in a SimPy Simulation